girder/girder/docs/plugin-development.rst

 Most of the time, if you add a new resource type in your plugin, you'll have a ``Model`` class backing it.
 These model classes work just like the core model classes as described in the :ref:`models` section.
-Because custom models in plugins cannot be automatically resolved, they should be registered with the :py:class:`girder.utility.model_importer.ModelImporter` class inside your load method.
+If you need to use the :py:class:`~girder.utility.model_importer.ModelImporter` class with your model type, you will need to explicitly register the model type to a string, e.g.

 .. code-block:: python